Configure Git Username and Email with git config

 Force Git to Require an Explicit Username and Email

 By default, Git can sometimes guess parts of an identity from the environment.
-If you want Git to stop guessing and fail loudly instead, enable user.useConfigOnly.
+To make Git fail loudly instead, enable user.useConfigOnly.

 true

 This setting is useful on shared machines, new workstations, and CI environments where a guessed email is worse than a hard failure.
-If you want Git to resume guessing later, remove the setting with git config unset --global user.useConfigOnly.
+To let Git resume guessing later, remove the setting with git config --global --unset user.useConfigOnly.

 Troubleshoot Common Git Username and Email Errors